 In the fast-moving world of the 21st century, mental illness continues to be a stigma not talked about enough.
 The word itself is a taboo in communities around the world and few are comfortable indulging in an open discussion about it.

 People with mental illnesses are scared to talk about it because their illness isolates them from the society they live in.
 They are not ready to face these issues because they have been raised to believe that one should be ashamed if they suffer from any kind of mental health issue.
 And that is where the problem lies.
 While our knowledge about these illnesses has evolved considerably over the last century, our attitudes towards them are still similar to that of an ignorant person.

 Most mental illness victims do not know that they are victims due to never having consulted a professional about it.
 Despite having one of the highest reported cases of mental illness worldwide, India hardly has the the resources in place to deal with the problem.

-Therapy, for one, is considered an act of shame by many.
-The society automatically assumes that one is not fit to be a part of society if he or she needs therapy.
+Going to therapy, for one, is considered an act of shame by many.
+Society automatically assumes that one is not fit to be a part of society if he or she needs therapy.
 They refuse to understand the importance of sharing and talking about these things because they are simply afraid and ashamed of it.

 The lack of understanding does not extend only to mental health victims.